-- 1. If the number of ports installed in a storage system is less than 192 or 80, the maximum number of ports that can be registered is the number of ports installed in a storage system. - 2.
+- 1. If the number of ports installed in a storage system is less than 192(VSP 5000 series) or 80 (VSP Gx00 models and VSP Fx00 models), the maximum number of ports that can be registered is the number of ports installed in a storage system. - 2.
 If the number of LDEVs installed in a storage system is less than 16,384, the maximum number of LDEVs that can be registered is the number of LDEVs installed in a storage system. - 3.
 The maximum number of WWNs and iSCSI names for a storage system is 2,048. - 4.
 The maximum total number of WWNs and iSCSI names for an LDEV is 32.